facebook/zstd/zstd_compression_format.md

 ##### Huffman Tree header

-This is a single byte value (0-255), which tells how to decode the tree.
+This is a single byte value (0-255), which tells how to decode the list of weights.

 - if headerByte >= 242 : this is one of 14 pre-defined weight distributions :
   + 242 :  1x1 (+ 1x1)